jss367/blog/_posts/2018-10-10-Software-I-Use.md

 [VSCode](https://code.visualstudio.com/)
 - Right now it's VSCode and I'm very happy with it.
 I have used many of the alternatives and in general I think there are a lot of good options, but I really like VSCode.

-We all know extensions are a lot of the reason that VSCode is so great.
-Some of the ones I use are:
-* autoDocstring
-* Better Comments
-* Code Runner
-* Docker
-* GitLens - Git supercharged
-* Material Icon Theme
-* Python
-* Remote - WSL (Windows only)
-* Remote - SSH
-* Remote - Containers
-* Settings Sync
-* Visual Studio IntelliCode

 And, of course, configuring your IDE that way you like it is essential, and VSCode is incredibly extensible.
 First, here's how to access the settings:

 * Open the Command Palette: `CMD/CTRL + SHIFT + P`